Beware of fraudsters targeting tenants

 Tenants beware of property fraud on online letting sites

-We also wanted to make you aware of several online property scams that we’ve come across, which demand tenants pay deposits up front, online.
+Tenants should also be aware of several online property scams that we’ve come across, which demand tenants pay deposits up front, online.
 Fake posts, on sites such as Gumtree, are asking consumers to prove that they can pay the required deposit by sending money to a friend or relative using a money transfer agent.
 The tenant is then compelled to send a scanned copy of the transaction receipt to the bogus landlord as ‘proof’ of fund availability.
 But unfortunately, this receipt contains enough information for the scammers to collect the money before the intended recipient can.

 In an ever expanding rental market it’s really important to raise awareness and help tenants protect themselves against the key issues*, which Shelter identify as:

-1. Receipt rip off – scammers ask tenants to prove they can afford the deposit by wiring the money to a friend, then producing the receipt (read more about this in last week’s blog, ‘Tenants beware of property fraud on online letting sites’)
+- Receipt rip off – scammers ask tenants to prove they can afford the deposit by wiring the money to a friend, then producing the receipt.

 *For more on the key issues, visit Shelter’s website.